rebeccoder/milestone-project-two/README.md

 ## Credits

-The tic tac toe game was built based on a youtube tutorial:
+- The functionality of the games board was built based on a youtube tutorial:
 [Build Tic Tac Toe With JavaScript - Tutorial](https://www.youtube.com/watch?v=Y-GkMjUZsmM) by Web Dev Simplified
+- The winning message structure was from [Sweet Alerts](https://sweetalert2.github.io/#download)
+- A big thankyou to my mentor Richard for getting me through this project!
+- A big thankyou to te tutors at Code Institute, I don't know where I'd be without them!